22 IBM Road

 This material has been provided for general informational purposes only.
 Investors should consult with a business planning professional regarding their individual situation.

-Tax planning considers the tax implications of individual, investment, or business decisions, usually with the goal of minimizing tax liability.
+Tax planning strategies consider the tax implications of individual, investment, or business decisions, usually with the goal of addressing tax liability.
 While decisions are rarely made solely on their tax impact, you should have a working knowledge of the income or estate tax issues and costs involved.

-A major goal of tax planning is minimizing federal income tax liability.
-This can be achieved by:
+A major goal of tax planning is evaluating federal income tax liability by:

-Investment tax planning involves evaluating how to best position assets in order to minimize the amount of taxes you have to pay on an ongoing basis.
+Investment tax planning strategies involves evaluating how to best position assets on an ongoing basis.
 This requires year-round planning, and it begins with an in-depth understanding of the tax implications of various investments and investment strategies, including:

 Tax issues are never far from the mind of the business owner, and it’s likely that many of the decisions you make will be tax-based.
 It starts with the formation of your business and continues through the sale.
 Your choice of business entity, how you pay out profits to the owners, and your accounting decisions will all have an effect on your tax liability.